-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification RSA7 72 Purley Rise, Purley on Thames (Site Ref: HSA 11) 35 dwellings RSA8 Land adjacent to Bath Road & Dorking Way, Calcot (Site Ref: HSA 13) 35 dwellings RSA9 Land between A340 & The Green, Theale (Site Ref: HSA 14) 100 dwellings RSA10 Whitehart Meadow, Theale (Site Ref: THE1) 40 dwellings RSA11 Former Sewage Treatment Works, Theale (Site Ref: THE7) 60 dwellings RSA12 Land adjoining Pondhouse Farm, Clayhill Road, Burghfield Common (Site Ref: HSA 15) 100 dwellings RSA13 Land north of A4 Bath Road, Woolhampton (Site Ref MID4) 16 dwellings RSA24 New Stocks Farm, Paices Hill, Aldermaston 8 pitches MM45 - New RSA policy - Land at Pincents Lane, Tilehurst 'Policy R Land at P The site, a following p a) The incl b) Acc em c) Me A RSA policy and accompanying indicative site map into LPR before policy SA X incents Lane, Tilehurst (Site Ref: TIL13) as shown on the indicative map, will be required to be developed in accord barameters: a provision of approximately 138 dwellings, providing a mix of dwellings size uding custom and self-build units; cess to the site will be obtained from Pincents Lane from the south, with a ergency vehicle access to be provided; asures will be provided to mitigate any impact of the development on the la fransport Assessment will be required to inform development proposals; dance with the zes and types n additional
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification RSA6 RSA7 Stoneham's Farm, Long Lane, Tilehurst (Site Ref: HSA 9) 72 Purley Rise, Purley on Thames (Site Ref: HSA 11) 65 bedspace care home 35 dwellings RSA8 Land adjacent to Bath Road & Dorking Way, Calcot (Site Ref: HSA 13) 35 dwellings RSA9 Land between A340 & The Green, Theale (Site Ref: HSA 14) 100 dwellings RSA10 Whitehart Meadow, Theale (Site Ref: THE1) 40 dwellings RSA11 Former Sewage Treatment Works, Theale (Site Ref: THE7) 60 dwellings RSA12 Land adjoining Pondhouse Farm, Clayhill Road, Burghfield Common (Site Ref: HSA 15) 100 dwellings RSA13 Land north of A4 Bath Road, Woolhampton (Site Ref MID4) 16 dwellings RSA24 New Stocks Farm, Paices Hill, Aldermaston 8 pitches MM45 - New RSA policy - Land at Pincents Lane, Tilehurst w RSA policy and accompanying indicative site olicy RSA6 as follows: RSA X map into LPR In response to the Inspector's Action Point (AP77) contained within IN30 Land at Pincents Lane, Tilehurst (Site Ref: TIL13) as shown on the indicative map, will be require lance with the following parameters: d to be developed b) A ne provision of approximately 138 dwellings, provention of approximately 138 dwellings, proventions and substained states and types including custom and substained from Pincents buth, with an additional emergency vehicle accestications and substained states accestication accestication accestication and substained states accestication accestic elf-build units; Lane from the

-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification d) Walking and cycle routes into and through the site will be provided and will be linked to existing routes, including existing Public Rights of Way which will be protected and enhanced.
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification c) Measures will be provided to mitigate any impact of the development on the local road network.
+A Transport Assessment will be required to inform development proposals; d) Walking and cycle routes into and through the site will be provided and will be linked to existing routes, including existing Public Rights of Way which will be protected and enhanced.
 The dedication/acceptance of a public footpath running north/south through the community parkland and the creation of pedestrian links to the recreation ground should also be considered; e) Measures will be included to improve accessibility by, and encourage use of, non-car transport modes.
-These measures will be set out in a Travel Plan; f) The site lies within the setting of the North Wessex Downs National Landscape (AONB) and will be developed in accordance with policy SP2 and the Landscape Capacity Assessment for the site.
+These measures will be set out in a Travel Plan; f) The site lies within the setting of the North Wessex Downs National Landscape (AONB) and will be developed in accordance with policy SP2 and the Landscape Capacity Assessment13 for the site.
 The scheme will comprise a development design and layout in line with policy SP7, that will be further informed by a full detailed Landscape and Visual Impact Assessment (LVIA) and will include the following measures: development will be expected to be contained below 75m AOD contour.
-Any minor incusions above 75m shall not exceed 80m AOD and would need to demonstrate that the development would not be visually prominent from sensitive viewpoints; development will be contained to the area west of the existing conifer line between the existing retail units and the recreation ground. retain open views from the A4 and the recreation ground to the wooded skyline; reinforce the wooded skyline and woodland links between the AONB and Withy and Oliver's Copses; include a substantial 15m wooded landscape buffer along the east side of Pincents Lane; avoid creating isolated built form through the creation of landscaped links into adjoining built form; A key part of this development allocation will be the establishment of community parkland to be provided as green infrastructure and public open space in perpetuity on the eastern part of the site.
-This area of land will remain outside the settlement boundary;
+Any minor incusions above 75m shall not exceed 80m AOD and would need to demonstrate that the development would not be visually prominent from sensitive viewpoints; development will be contained to the area west of the existing conifer line between the existing retail units and the recreation ground.

-&lt;sup>13 Landscape Capacity Assessment of Potential Housing Sites within and adjacent to the North Wessex Downs Area of Outstanding Natural Beauty: Eastern Urban Area Additional Sites (August 2015)
+13 Landscape Capacity Assessment of Potential Housing Sites within and adjacent to the North Wessex Downs Area of Outstanding Natural Beauty: Eastern Urban Area Additional Sites (August 2015)